-Belize is a tropical destination that is; Caribbean and Central American, reef and rainforest; ancient and new; adventurous and relaxing, exotic animals and friendly people, and much more.
+Belize is a tropical destination that is Caribbean and Central American, reef and rainforest; ancient and new; adventurous and relaxing, exotic animals and friendly people, and much more.
 More and more travelers and retirees from North America and Europe look to Belize as a viable, warm-weather and accessible location to spend their vacation and retirement years.

 Snorkel With Nurse Sharks

 Belize is in Central America, bordered by Mexico and Guatemala on the north and the west, with the Caribbean Sea on its east.
 The dense tropical rainforest on the west side of Belize separates it from most of Central America, Belize’s culture is unique and diversified.
 Belize is one of the most diverse countries in Central America; it’s Central America with a Caribbean vibe.

 The Belize Barrier Reef is the largest barrier reef in the Western Hemisphere, stretching for 185 miles along the coastline of the Caribbean Sea.
 The Belize reef system, is a world-famous destination for scuba diving and snorkeling.
 The best snorkeling and diving places are located close to the islands of Belize known as the Cayes and are easily accessible by boat.
 The clear waters of the Caribbean coupled with a mostly white sand ocean floor make for some stunning views of the reef and other marine life.
 Here is home of the famous Shark Ray Alley – swim with sharks and sting rays!